 My name is Oriol Arteaga Barriel.
 I was born in Barcelona.
-Currently I am an unemployed researcher.
+Currently I am an Assitant Professor at the Department of Applied Physics of Universitat de Barcelona.
 Prior to that, I was Marie Curie Fellow at the Applied Physics and Optics Department in Universitat de Barcelona.
 During most of 2013 I was a Beatriu de Pinós Fellow at the same university and, earlier (2011-2013), I was a postdoc researcher at the Bart Kahr Group of New York University.
 I finished my Phd studies (2010) at the Applied Physics and Optics Department in Universitat de Barcelona.

 My research interests spread over various experimental and theoretical aspects, most of them related to light-matter interactions.
 Without establishing a range of preferences, these are some of the topics I enjoy working with: